 The key to choosing a mattress for spine stenosis is a design that prioritizes spine support.
 This is where Casper's new 2020 model excels.
 It is recommended for couples and combination sleepers who change to different sleeping positions throughout the night.

 The mattress has a softer foam around the shoulder and neck area and is firmer around the hip area.
-This ensures proper pressure relief on both the areas and keeps the spine aligned.
+This ensures proper pressure relief on both areas and keeps the spine aligned.

 Here are some other features that solidify why you should buy Casper Hybrid.